TRIP DATES & COST:

 Our takeout point at the end of the trip will be near the Ivishak’s confluence with the Sag River, about 80 miles downstream of our trip began.
 A pre-arranged vehicle shuttle will be awaiting at the takeout.
 From there, we can transport you north to Deadhorse, where you can tour Prudhoe Bay and dip a toe in the Arctic Ocean before catching a flight back to Anchorage or Fairbanks.
 Alternatively, we can take the Dalton Highway south, back into the Brooks Range to Coldfoot, where lodging and flights to Fairbanks await.

 With some swift, rocky sections, the Ivishak offers fun Class II-III whitewater.
-Trip participants should be in good physical condition, and willing and able to pitch in with some camp activities like setting up and breaking down tents and carrying gear to and from the boats.
+Participants should be in good physical condition.
 Hiking can range from easy strolls along the river to strenuous climbs, or none at all—it’s entirely up to you.
 Prior rafting experience is not required; all necessary safety and skills instruction will be provided at the beginning of the trip.

 As with any wilderness trip in Alaska, the most important things to bring are good rain gear, good bug spray, and a good attitude, no matter how much you have to use the rain gear and bug spray.